 Learn more about the CCPC

-The NYC Commission to Combat Corruption issued its Eighteenth Annual Report on August 21, 2017.
-This report details the work of the Commission from January 1, 2015 through August 31, 2016, and includes a review of IAB investigations and a review of disciplinary cases including those involving false statements and domestic violence.
+The NYC Commission to Combat Corruption issued its Nineteenth Annual Report on December 17, 2019.
+This report details the work of the Commission that includes a review of IAB investigations and a review of the administrative disciplinary cases adjudicated between October 2016 through September 2018.